runtimeverification/k/k-distribution/tutorial/2_languages/2_kool/1_untyped/kool-untyped.md

 consequence, we need to consider all the cases of interest for the first argument and to explicitly say what to do in each case.
-In all cases except for method access in a proper object (i.e., not
-\texttt{super}), we want the same behavior for the first argument as if it was not in a method invocation position.
+In all cases except for method access in a proper object (i.e., not `super`), we want the same behavior for the first argument as if it was not in a method invocation position.
 When it is a member access (the third rule below), we look it up starting with the instance class of the corresponding object.
 This ensures dynamic